bruno-ponne/coding-the-past/_posts/2023-02-22-Military Expenses.md

 # Conclusions

-- You can transform your dataframe from wide to long format using `pivot_longer`;
+- `scale_color_brewer` offers an effective and straightforward method to apply a color palette in `ggplot2`;
-- RColorBrewer offers color palettes to make your plots more effective and beautiful.
+- Using appropriate color palettes is essential to plot an informing and beautiful visualization.
 {: .conclusion-list }
 <br>